-Do you work out to be in shape or are you, maybe, a football fan?
-Some practice sports to maintain health and mindfulness, others enjoy watching matches with friends.
-Regardless of our lifestyle and preferences, sports is definitely an integral part of our reality.
+Some practice sports to maintain health and mindfulness, while others enjoy watching matches with friends.
+Regardless of our lifestyles and preferences, sports are definitely an integral part of our reality.
 Like any other significant realm of our daily lives and world economy, sport is inevitably subject to technological advancements.

 Today, in 2022, the real-time football analytics or sensor-equipped F1 cars are no longer faraway tech fantasies.
-In fact, the progress goes much beyond: the most developed companies have already employed artificial intelligence and computer vision in sports to tackle various challenges.
+In fact, the progress goes much beyond this: the most developed companies have already employed artificial intelligence and computer vision applications in sports, tackling various challenges.
 Given the great impact that technology has brought into sports, there is no doubt that artificial intelligence and machine learning will continue to push this field forward.

-In this article, we will particularly focus on the role of computer vision in sports throught the following breakdown:
+In this article, we will particularly focus on the role of computer vision in sports through the following breakdown:

 - Computer vision in a nutshell